Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Discussion and Conclusions

 The orbital and dynamical evolution of the lower-mass MBH system is dictated by the competition between various dynamical processes, like resonant and non-resonant relaxation (RR and NR), relativistic precession, von-Zeipel-Kozai-Lidov oscillations and the energy and angular momentum dissipation due to the emission of gravitational waves.
 In all systems considered, the characteristic timescale of GR precession is many orders of magnitude shorter than that of RR, implying that RR is effectively quenched by relativistic effects \citep{Merritt_2011,Brem_2014,Hamers_2014}.
 The presence of a companion SMBH can induce ZKL oscillations, though these are also largely suppressed by GR \citep{Holman_1997,Bonetti_2016,Lim_2020}, except in the case of the widest MBH configuration, where the secondary SMBH disrupts the system and produces an enhanced rate of DPs or a burst of ejections within the first $t\lesssim0.6 \: \mathrm{Myr}$.
 In contrast, the uncorrelated nature of gravitational encounters from NR are present, competing with GR and shaping the long-term evolution of the system.
 Diffusion of angular momentum through relaxation processes can gradually push MBHs toward higher eccentricities, while strong chaotic encounters provide a more violent pathway, rapidly scattering MBHs onto nearly radial orbits.
 Together, these mechanisms drive a substantial fraction of MBHs into highly eccentric trajectories, leading to a large number of DP merger orbits.
+We note, however, that phenomena of this kind could potentially be explained within a fractional-dynamics framework, in which angular-momentum transport is intrinsically non-local, allowing for sporadic \emph{L\'evy} jumps that can effectively bypass the Schwarzschild barrier \citep{Amaro_Seoane_2025_Fractional}.
+Exploring whether the \emph{elusive} plunges observed here are manifestations of such non-local diffusion lies beyond the scope of the present work and is deferred to future studies.

 In our analysis we focus on the SMBH-MBH mergers involving the primary SMBH.
 Only four mergers with the secondary SMBH occurred in the entire sample of $300$ simulations.
 No MBH-MBH mergers occurred in our simulation set.
 Our simulations demonstrate that the presence of a secondary SMBH substantially enhances the overall merger rate of MBHs, particularly for wide initial semi-major axis distributions.
 In these cases, the number of mergers increases by a factor of $\sim 5$ compared to the single-SMBH runs.
 Even for more compact initial configurations, the enhancement remains significant, with merger rates elevated by a factor of $\sim 2$.
 This strong boost in the SMBH-MBH merger efficiency highlights the importance of binary-SMBH environments for the evolution of central MBH subsystems.